 This recipe is inspired and adapted from my slow cooker apple cinnamon oatmeal which features steel-cut oats cooked with warm apple chunks, cinnamon and vanilla.
 I love cooking steel-cut oats in the slow cooker so a pumpkin pie version was a natural progression.

 The thing about pumpkin pie is that most people only have it once a year — on Thanksgiving.
-For people like me who love pumpkin pie this is kind of sad so we improvise and make things like pumpkin pie overnight oats, pumpkin pie yogurt bowls, pumpkin pie smoothies and slow cooker pumpkin pie oatmeal to get our pumpkin pie fix all season long.
+For people like me who love pumpkin pie all year round this is kind of sad, so we improvise and make things like pumpkin pie overnight oats, pumpkin pie yogurt bowls, pumpkin pie smoothies and slow cooker pumpkin pie oatmeal to get our pumpkin pie fix all season long.
 All year long, if we’re being honest.

-These oats have all the flavor components of pumpkin pie — pureed pumpkin, pumpkin pie spice, a little sweetness (from the maple), cinnamon and vanilla.
-They’re absolutely delicious and take only about 10 minutes of prep work.
+These oats have all the flavor components of pumpkin pie — pureed pumpkin, pumpkin pie spice, a little sweetness (from the maple syrup), cinnamon and vanilla.
+They’re vegan, absolutely delicious and take only about 10 minutes of prep work.
 Throw everything into your slow cooker and wake up to a warm and comforting bowl of pumpkin pie oatmeal!

 Coat your slow cooker with cooking spray, butter or coconut oil.
 Add all the ingredients into slow cooker and mix well.
 Cook on low for 6-8 hours.
 If you have a programmable slow cooker, set it to cook on low for 7 hours and then switch to warm.